Many businesses make the mistake of trying to appeal to everyone with their marketing efforts. But the truth is, you can’t be everything to everyone.

 Check out social media platforms like Instagram and Facebook for current trends in their respective industries, read articles on niche blogs, look at what similar products are selling well right now (and why), go through Google Trends over time, and search Google Maps for local businesses that might be a good fit.
 There’s no shortage of information out there, and the more you know, the better equipped you’ll be to identify and reach your target market.

-Find the perfect customer avatar.
+Find the perfect customer persona.

 Then find the perfect target customer avatar: someone who fits all the above criteria perfectly!
 Make sure that this avatar isn’t just some idealistic version of yourself—there’s no point in making something if no one will buy it!